axibase/atsd/administration/migration/README.md

 These instructions describe how to migrate an Axibase Time Series Database instance running on **HBase-0.94** to a version running on the updated **HBase-1.2.5**.

+The instructions apply only to single-node ATSD installations running in pseudo-distributed mode.
+Upgrades on clusters and Docker containers are not covered in this document.

 ## Versioning

 | **Code** | **ATSD Revision Number** | **Java Version** | **HBase Version** | **HDFS Version** |